 all proceedings at Board meetings and general meetings.

 Minutes of proceedings at a meeting must be signed by the chairperson of the meeting or by the chairperson of the next succeeding meeting.

+The signature of the chairperson may be transmitted by electronic form for the purposes of subclause (3).

 Treasurer